 Accessing the hydrometric network water levels

 DfI Rivers are currently upgrading the online hydrometric network viewer.
 The new viewer has an improved user-interface and will enable users to download data from the stations directly from the webpage.
 Data may appear in one or the other or in some instances both viewers during the transition period.
-The new viewer is in a draft format until the transition is completed which is expected to be by the end of October 2017.
+The new viewer is in a draft format until the transition is completed which is expected to be later in 2018.

 You can access the DfI Rivers hydrometric network and the user guide using the links below:

 - Water levels - user guide (old viewer)

 - DfI Rivers hydrometric network (old viewer)

 You can access the UKCFF tide network using the link below:

 The UK Tide Gauge Network is owned and operated by the Environment Agency on behalf of the UK Coastal Flood Forecasting partnership between the Environment Agency, Natural Resources Wales, the Scottish Environment Protection Agency and Northern Ireland Department for Infrastructure).
 This dataset shows sea levels recorded at 42 locations around the UK coast.
 These observations include the effects of the natural tidal cycle (high and low tides) and any meteorological effects, for example storm surges which can raise sea levels and cause flooding.
 Data is made available in near real-time with measurements reported every 15 minutes.
 The measurements provide mean sea level within each 15 minute window and are reported relative to local datum (m) and relative to Ordnance Datum at Newlyn (mAOD).

 Note that for convenience the website displays times in local time (i.e. BST during the summer) whereas the underlying data from the API is given in GMT.